cmglezpdev/Domino/Report.md

     19,
     20,
 };
-// varaiciones de los jugadores public Player[] Players = new Player[] {
+// variaciones de los jugadores public Player[] Players = new Player[] {
     new RandomPlayer(),
     new BotaGordaPlayer(),